-In the case of a fraud involving any other UK donor funds, the relevant Concern UK staff will be made aware of the fraud by the Concern Worldwide Internal Auditor.
+In the case of a fraud involving any other UK donor funds, the relevant Concern UK staff will be made aware of the fraud by the Concern Worldwide Head of Internal Audit and Investigations.
 Once the internal procedure (Section 5 above) has been completed, and if relevant a report drawn up by the Concern Worldwide Internal Auditor (section 10 above), the appropriate UK staff will report the case to the Donor.